pingidentity/pingidentity-devops-getting-started/docs/reference/buildLocal.md

         <a class="assetlinks" href="https://github.com/pingidentity/pingidentity-docker-builds" target=”_blank”>Docker Builds</a>
     </span>
 </div>

-## Clone Build Repository
+## Cloning a build repository

-Open a terminal and clone the `pingidentity-docker-builds` repo.
-Enter:
+To open a terminal and clone the `pingidentity-docker-builds` repo, enter:

 ```sh
 git clone https://github.com/pingidentity/pingidentity-docker-builds.git
 ```

-## Download a Product Zip File
+## Downloading a product .zip archive

 1. Go to [Product Downloads](https://www.pingidentity.com/en/resources/downloads.html) and download the product you'd like to use to build a Docker image.

-      > Ensure you download the product distribution zip file and not the Windows installer.
+      > Ensure you download the product distribution .zip archive and not the Windows installer.

-1. When the download has finished, rename it to product.zip.
-For example:
+1. When the download has finished, rename it to `product.zip`:

       ```sh
       mv pingfederate-10.1.0.zip product.zip
       ```

-1. Move product.zip to the Build Directory
+1. Move `product.zip` to the Build Directory.

       In the `pingidentity-docker-builds` repo directory for each product.
 Move the `product.zip` file to the `<product>/tmp` directory, where /&lt;product&gt; is the name of one of our available products.
 For example: